Nine charged in 2000 murder of Haitian journalist Jean Dominique

 "It's been 10 years since I gave my testimony in the case," Montas told Reuters.

-The judge's full report is due to be published in the coming weeks, after it has been formally accepted by the Appeals Court, according to Guyler Delva, secretary-general of the Haitian press freedom watchdog group, SOS Journalistes, who chairs a committee overseeing cases of journalists killed in Haiti.
+The judge's full report is due to be published in the coming weeks, after it has been formally accepted by the Appeals Court, according to Guyler Delva, who heads a local committee of investigating the cases of murdered journalists.

-"It's very encouraging," said Delva, a former Reuters correspondent who now runs the website Haitian-Caribbean News Network (HCNN).
+"It's very encouraging," said Delva, a former correspondent for Reuters who now runs a government-funded news website, Haiti News Network.
 He said it was unclear why Aristide had not been indicted.
 "How could you indict Libérus for receiving the order to get rid of Dominique, and not the person who gave the order," he said.

-The nine accused include Senator Libérus and Harold Severe, former deputy mayor of Port-au-Prince.
+The nine accused include Senator Libérus and Harold Severe, the former deputy mayor of Port-au-Prince.
 The others are Annette Auguste, Franco Camille, Merité Milien, Dimsley Milien, Toussaint Mercidieu, Jeudi Jean Daniel and Markington Michel.
-Several of them, including Severe, were previously arrested in the case but either were released and escaped from prison.

-None of the accused has so far been arrested.
-Some live abroad, including Libérus, who is believed to be in Miami.
+None of the accused has so far been arrested and some are believed to be living abroad, including Libérus, who local media reports say resides in the United States.

-Due to its political sensitivity, the case has taken years to prosecute and slipped through the hands of numerous judges, one of whom fled the country.
+Due to its political sensitivity the case has taken years to prosecute and slipped through the hands of numerous judges, one who fled the country in fear.

-Seven judges in all have worked on the case over a span of nearly 14 years.
+In all seven judges worked on the case over the span of almost 14 years.
 If and when a trial will be held remains unclear as the case could still be appealed to the Supreme Court.

-An agronomist by training, Dominique was born into Haiti's light-skinned mulatto elite, but broke ranks to become a champion of the country's poor.
+An agronomist by training, Dominique was born into Haiti's light-skinned mulatto elite, but broke ranks to become a champion of the country's poor peasants.

 The story of his life - and death - was made into an award-winning documentary, "The Agronomist," by filmmaker Jonathan Demme, director of "The Silence of the Lambs."

-Dominique, wearing his trademark black leather cap, revolutionized Haitian broadcasting by addressing his audience in native Creole, rather than French, and denouncing abuses by those in power.
+Wearing a trademark black leather cap, Dominique revolutionized Haitian broadcasting by addressing his audience in native Creole, rather than French, and denouncing abuses by those in power.

 His scathing on-air editorials made him an enemy of Haiti's dictators, Francois "Papa Doc" Duvalier and his son Jean-Claude "Baby Doc."

-Dominique later spoke out against Aristide's political party, Lavalas, accusing it of corruption and abuse of power, and was widely considered as a rival to Aristide's bid to return to power in 2001.
+Dominique later turned his tongue against Aristide's political party, Lavalas, accusing it of corruption and abuse of power, and was widely considered as a rival to Aristide's bid to return to power in 2001.